 That seems like a pretty basic set, which Alesis Surge Mesh Kit actually is.
 There are one 10” snare and three 8” toms.
 The kick pad also features 8 inches in diameter.
 Someone would say it’s too small for a bass, but it actually works pretty well, mainly because of pretty sturdy construction.

 All five pads are real mesh heads, tunable.
 Each pad works just like a common acoustic head.
 So, besides the pitch, you can also set up the rebound and sensitivity, which leaves a lot of space for customization.

 Another important thing that has to be mentioned is that all heads are dual-zone pads.

 Unfortunately, you get three single-zone cymbals but, to be honest, it would be too much to expect anything more for this price tag.

 A module is the brain of every electronic drum set and this one is pretty clever.
-It is practically the same module that the company uses for Nitro drum kit, despite it has been re-labeled.
-This is definitely a good thing since we liked the module from Nitro kit very much.
+It is practically the same module that the company uses for the Nitro drum kit, despite it having been re-labeled.
+This is a good thing since we liked the module from the Nitro kit very much.

 In terms of connectivity features, all the essentials are here.
 Count on the headphone out, aux in left and right ¼” master outs, MIDI in and out, and USB port.
 Seems pretty convenient.

 It’s not hard to guess that the most distinctive thing about this kit is the drumheads.
 In this price range, most electronic drums come with cheaper rubber heads.
 The difference in playing is huge and that’s the main advantage of the Alesis Surge Mesh Kit.